ojilles/jilles.net/_posts/2009-02-23-synergy-tips-for-mac-users.md

 hands!
 Really neat.
 Also, clipboards are shared so that you can copy text from one computer and paste it onto the other one.

-My primary computer is a MacBook Air, and as such it has "hot corners": the upper right corner for example shows my desktop.
+My primary computer is a Mac Book Air, and as such it has "hot corners": the upper right corner for example shows my desktop.
 With synergy they are a bit hard to reach since you quickly move to the other PC.
 If you want to make it easy on yourself, just do the following in your configuration file: